-Our audits were conducted for the purpose of forming opinion on the financial statements of the Programs.
+Our audits were conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Programs' financial statements.
 The combining schedules of net position and combining schedules of revenues, expenses, and changes in net position are the responsibility of management and were derived from and related to the underlying accounting and other records used to prepare the financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with GAAS.
+The information has been subjected to the auditing procedures applied in the audits of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with GAAS.
 In our opinion, the combining schedules of net position and combining schedules of revenues, expenses, and changes in net position are fairly stated, in all material respects, in relation to the financial statements as a whole.